M4ttLyons/Portfolio/README.md

 # Portfolio Website
 This is the first personal project I completed.
-This is build using HTML and CSS and is also made to be web responsive to fit different sized displays.
+This is built using HTML and CSS and is also made to be web responsive to fit different sized displays.

 ## Live Demo
 Currently deployed at https://m4ttlyons.github.io/Portfolio/